KVI: AC and MOR music

 In 1959, Gene Autry's Golden West Broadcasters added KVI to its portfolio.
 KVI switched to an adult contemporary format in 1964.
 By 1973, KVI had evolved into a full service, middle of the road (MOR) direction.
 It was during this period that it became established as a dominant player in the market.
 KVI was the flagship station for the ill-fated Seattle Pilots baseball team in their only season of play in 1969.
 It later became the radio home for the successful Seattle Mariners, from their inaugural season of 1977 until 1984.
 KVI was also the original home of the Seattle Sounders (NASL) from their inaugural season in 1974 until 1976, and was the westside flagship station of the Washington State University Cougars from 1972 until 1979 and again from 1983 until 1987.

-In 1976, KVI acquired an FM radio station, KETO at 101.5 MHz.
+In 1976, KVI acquired an FM radio station, KETO on 101.5 MHz.
 Under Golden West, the new KVI-FM became a successful Adult Top 40 station, now known as KPLZ-FM.
 With the beginning of the 1980s, music listening on AM radio was shifting to FM and KVI added several talk shows.